demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 The Cortex XSOAR-Microsoft integrations support the deployment of national clouds through the self-deployed authorization flow.
 For more information about Microsoft National Clouds please refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/deployments).
  In order to use a national cloud the following changes should be applied to the [Authorize on behalf of a user](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#authorize-on-behalf-of-a-user) flow:
-1. In the instance configuration, change the `Host URL` parameter to the host address that corresponds to the national cloud you are using.
+1. In the instance configuration, change the `URL` parameter to the corresponding address to the national cloud you are using.
 For example, see [Azure Active Directory Users - National Clouds](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-user), for the supported cloud endpoints in this integration.
 2. In step 3, replace the worldwide login address (i.e. `https://login.microsoftonline.com`) with the login address that corresponds to the national cloud in use:
     * For Azure AD for US Government users: `https://login.microsoftonline.us`
     * For Azure AD Germany users: `https://login.microsoftonline.de`